Mobile Application Security Testing

 Once again, the answer is automation and tooling: by implementing these two concepts throughout the project life cycle, you can maintain and improve security.
 The higher the expected level of security, the more controls, checkpoints, and emphasis will take place.
 The following are examples:

-Dynamic Application Security Testing may be automatically performed after the application has been built (e.g., after Continuous Integration has taken place) and before delivery, again, with more or less emphasis on results.
+- Dynamic Application Security Testing may be automatically performed after the app has been built (e.g., after Continuous Integration has taken place) and before delivery, again, with more or less emphasis on results.

-The security of an application developed with DevOps must be considered during operations.
+The security of an app developed with DevOps must be considered during operations.
 The following are examples:

-Pentesting may take place regularly.
-(The version of the application used in production is the version that should be pentested, and the testing should take place in a dedicated environment and include data that's similar to the production version data.
+- Pentesting may take place regularly.
+(The version of the app used in production is the version that should be pentested, and the testing should take place in a dedicated environment and include data that's similar to the production version data.
 See the section on Penetration Testing for more details.)